noahbenson/OHBM2022/README.md

 ## Additional Resources

-* [NeuroStars](https://neurostars.org/) is a question-and-answer forum where one can post neuroscience questions that aren't covered in these tutorials!
+* [NeuroStars](https://neurostars.org/) is a question-and-answer forum where one can post neuroscience questions that aren't covered in these resources!